-Unfortunately, nursing home care is a reality that many of us have to face; either dealing with it for a loved one, or for ourselves.
+Unfortunately, nursing home care is a reality that many of us have to face; either dealing with it for a loved one, or for ourselves, which is why it is vital to find the right home care packages for the situation.
 It can get very expensive, very quickly.
 Generally speaking, there are three ways to pay for this care: from your savings (self-insure), with a long-term care policy (LTCI), or with government benefits.
+Depending on your retirement plan whether it’s staying at home, living in a nursing home, or an assisted living center in Buena Park you may find the following payment options right for you.

 If you have a large balance in your savings account, you may think that the best option for you is to just pay your bills out of pocket.
 What many people do not consider is that doing so can quickly deplete their retirement savings.
 This will leave them to have to liquidate other assets, such as their home.
 Self-insuring your care also depletes your estate.
 Which leaves little or nothing for your spouse or children.
 It is also important to consider where your funding will come from if your money runs out and you still require more care.